 As a jacket with two layers (an outer windproof layer and inner microfleece lining), the Flash Forward is exceptionally windproof.
 We didn't feel the wind coming through the material of this jacket at all.

 Unlike the Adidas Outdoor Agravic Alpha Shield Hoodie, the Flash Forward features a complete microfleece lining on the entire interior of the jacket, not just the chest and shoulders.
-And we appreciate that this cozy layer extends all the way up to the inside of the hood, unlike the Marmot Ether DriClime, which lacks this microfleece inside the hood.
+And we appreciate that this cozy layer extends all the way up to the inside of the hood, helping to keep us even warmer when we need it.
 The Flash Forward also runs a little large, which gives it a comfortable, relaxed fit and also easily allows you to add layers underneath if the temperatures drop, but you're not quite ready to break out your winter jacket just yet.

 So, as much as the microfleece lining makes a helpful contribution to wind resistance, the loose openings also allow quite a bit of that chilly wind to enter the jacket.